TrainWeb.org Facebook Page

 After Santa Ana was the former Southern Pacific Costa Mesa branch.
 The train stopped at Irvine and Laguna Niguel/Mission Viejo where we met Metrolink 663.

-We have green hills again after our now normal rainfall.
+We had green hills again after our now normal rainfall.

-The mustard plants are in bloom from all of our rainfall.
-We stopped at San Juan Capistrano and then met Pacific Surfliner 573 at Serra.
-Now the run along the beach.
+The mustard plants were in bloom from the rainfall.
+We stopped at San Juan Capistrano and met Pacific Surfliner 573 at Serra.

-The San Clemente North Beach sand project has been a major failure.
+The San Clemente North Beach sand project had been a large failure.

 Looking towards Dana Point.